Black Chronicles: Photography, Race and Difference in Victorian Britain

 Co-published 2025 by Thames & Hudson, London and Autograph, London

-Edited by Renée Mussai
+Edited and with texts by Renée Mussai

 304 pages